 d) Use honey instead of normal sugar

-Honey is believed to be a powerful cough remedy, and so add it to your tea.
+Honey is believed to be a powerful cough remedy, so add it to your tea.

 2. Stay hydrated

-Not all beverages offer relief from cold symptoms, in fact, others like alcohol only worsen the situation.
-Instead of keeping you hydrated, alcohol will dehydrate you—simply by drying out your mucous membranes and further causing discomfort, which, therefore, makes it impossible to fight the virus.
+Not all beverages offer relief from cold symptoms.
+In fact, others like alcohol only worsen the situation.
+Instead of keeping you hydrated, alcohol will dehydrate you—simply by drying out your mucous membranes and further causing discomfort, making it impossible to fight the virus.

 On the other hand, drinking lots of fluids like water, mint tea, and lemon juice helps you stay hydrated and allows for the optimal operation of your immune system.
 Good hydration helps loosen congestion to make you feel better when battling a common cold.

-The salt here helps pull the mucus out of your inflamed tissues thus relieving the discomfort.
-To prepare the mixture, mix a ¼ to ½ tablespoon salt with warm water (4-8 ounces/1 cup) and stir until all the salt dissolves.
-Gargle with the solution several times a day and be sure to spit out after several seconds.
+The salt here helps pull the mucus out of your inflamed tissues, thus relieving the discomfort.
+To prepare the mixture, mix a ¼ to ½ tablespoon salt with one cup of warm water (eight ounces) and stir until all the salt dissolves.
+Gargle with the solution several times a day, and be sure to spit out after several seconds.

 Zinc is believed to shorten the duration of a cold, especially when taken at the very first signs of a cold.

-Though not an effective cold prevention measure, regular vitamin C supplements have been found to help reduce a cold’s severity and duration.
+Though not an effective cold prevention measure, regular vitamin C supplements can help reduce a cold’s severity and duration, says the science.

 Preferably, take the supplements during an infection.
 Why?

-Vitamin C, even though, highly concentrated in the immune cells, gets depleted quickly during an infection, leaving you even more vulnerable to the cold symptoms.
+Even though highly concentrated in the immune cells, Vitamin C gets depleted quickly during an infection, leaving you even more vulnerable to the cold symptoms.
 But a boost during the infection period helps strengthen your immune system to enable you to recover faster from the cold.

 6. Try a Neti pot

-Saline solution (a mixture of salt and water) is readily available at the local drug stores but you can still opt to make your own.
-Just be sure to use distilled bottled water or alternatively boil your tap water and let it cool to lukewarm state.
+Saline solution (a mixture of salt and water) is readily available at the local drug stores, but you can still opt to make your own.
+Just be sure to use distilled bottled water or boil your tap water and let it cool to a lukewarm state.

 Using a neti pot

-Stand next to a sink with your head tilted sideways (above the sink) then gently insert the spout, that is, the long tube on your neti pot, into the upper nostril.
+Stand next to a sink with your head tilted sideways (above the sink), then gently insert the spout, the long tube on your neti pot, into the upper nostril.
 Breathe using your open mouth as you gently release the saline solution into the upper nostril so that it drains via the lower nostril.
 You can repeat the procedure on the other side.

 How often you use the neti pot will depend on the severity of your symptoms.
-Once a day is sufficient but for severe symptoms, 3-4 times a day is recommended.
-In the case of allergies or chronic issues, use 3 times a week to help curb the symptoms.
+Once a day is sufficient, but three or four times a day is recommended for severe symptoms.
+In the case of allergies or chronic issues, use at least three times a week to help curb the symptoms.

 7. Saline drops

-This is especially for young kids who may find it intolerable to use the neti pot to clear the nasal passage.
-In such a case, put in a few saline drops in each nostril and get a rubber bulb suction to eliminate the mucus, especially if the child isn’t able to effectively blow his/her nose.
+This is mainly for young kids who may find it intolerable to use the neti pot to clear the nasal passage.
+In such a case, put in a few saline drops in each nostril and get a rubber bulb suction to eliminate the mucus, especially if the child cannot effectively blow his/her nose.

 8. Hot steamy shower